burnermkali/burnermkali/README.md

 Thomas Adika

-Hello!
-I am a student at Daystar University (based in kenya), and I am passionate about Linux OS and writing bash scripts for installation processes.
-I have experience setting up nginx web servers and python environments, and I am familiar with the basics of HTML, CSS, and JavaScript.
-I am an object-oriented programmer and I am always looking to learn new skills and technologies.

-My GitHub profile showcases some of the projects I have worked on, including bash scripts for installing software, scripts for automating tasks, and other programming projects.
+Thomas Adika is a student at Daystar University in Kenya, passionate about Linux OS and writing bash scripts for installation processes.
+He is an experienced programmer, familiar with HTML, CSS, and JavaScript, and is always looking for new skills and technologies.
+He is a certified Google IT Support Professional, and his GitHub profile showcases his past trouble shooting experiences and new projects.
+His certificate can be found at https://coursera.org/share/920250b82f7bd083a7f9fff5b68be2c8.
+He has created bash scripts for installing software, scripts for automating tasks, and other programming projects.
 Feel free to take a look around and get in touch if you have any questions or comments.

 personal email: 406burnermkali@gmail.com